-Multistate Tax Commission DRAFT - APRIL 11, 2025 FOR DISCUSSION PURPOSES ONLY
+Multistate Tax Commission DRAFT - MAY 19, 2025 Sections with substantive changes are highlighted in yellow.
+FOR DISCUSSION PURPOSES ONLY

 This white paper is prepared by the Multistate Tax Commission (MTC) with input from a work group of state participants and the public.
 It is part of the MTC's uniformity project on state taxation of partnerships, is published as of the date shown, and is subject to revision.
 This draft white paper is not intended to provide accounting or legal advice to taxpayers and cannot be cited for that purpose.
 This draft is intended for discussion purposes only.